n3ug/N3UG.ClubWeb/README.md

 **POLICY**: This is a safe development space.
 Comments and participation will be monitored to ensure that all interaction is professional.
 Negative comments will not be tolerated.
 Everyone should feel comfortable in posting questions, pull request or asking for help without fear of ridicule or abuse.

 ## Club Web Requirements ##
-- Support for managing
+- support for managing
--- members
+  - members
--- resources (files)
+  - resources (files)
--- blogging
+  - blogging
--- calendar (meetings, activities)
+  - calendar (meetings, activities)
-- Themable
+- themable
 - easy on-line editing
 - mobile version (or responsive)
 - clean architecture
 - extensible

 ## Technology Stack ##
-- Server
+- server
---  TBD
+  - TBD
-- Client
+- client
--- TBD
+  - TBD